Ersanio/snes-assembly-book/docs/programming/branches.md

 |**BVS**|Branch if overflow set|Branches if the comparison causes a mathematical overflow|
 |**BVC**|Branch if overflow clear|Branches if the comparison doesn't cause a mathematical overflow|

-The “overflow” flag is a processor flag, explained later in the tutorial.
+The "overflow" flag is a processor flag, explained later in the tutorial.

 ## BRA and BRL
 These are unconditional branches which are always taken.